fschrofner/logwrap/readme.md

 ##Using LogWrap to log to files
 LogWrap can also be used to log directly into files.
-First you should specify a filepath, if you don't the default filepath will be used (the logs directory on your sd-card).
+First you should specify a filepath, if you don't, the default filepath will be used (the logs directory on your sd-card).
 After that you can log into files by using either `Log.f` or `Log.logToFile`.

 ```java